open-cogsci/rapunzel/doc/content/pages/manual/running.md

 ## Running a selection, cell, or line (`F9`)

 - If any code is selected, then this selection is executed.
-- Otherwise, if the cursor is inside a code cell (see below), then this code cell is executed.
+- Otherwise, if the cursor is inside a code cell (explained below), then this code cell is executed.
 - Otherwise, the currently active line of code is executed.